Ericka Hart: Columbia University teaching

-Model
+Modeling

-Hart has posed topless for Paper magazine, Out magazine, and on the runway of Chromat's Fall 2018 show at New York Fashion Week.
-"Being a part of the QTPOC community, and seeing how little information is geared towards us [in the media], breast cancer is literally killing us and my hope is to inspire many people across a spectrum of gender identities," she told Vogue.
-"The societal assumption is that having a double mastectomy would somehow make my body abnormal, or that not having nipples must signal a descent into shame or discomfort around my body image, but my relationship with my body hasn't changed."
+Hart has posed topless for Paper magazine, Out magazine, and on the runway of ChromatFall 2018 show at New York Fashion Week.
+"Breast cancer is literally killing [queer and trans people of colour] and my hope is to inspire many people across a spectrum of gender identities," she told Vogue.

-Media
+Other media

 Hart co-hosts the podcast, Hoodrat to Headwrap: A Decolonized Podcast.
-Women's Health wrote, "Hosts Ericka Hart and Ebony Donnley allow their listeners to take part in an intimate conversation, sprinkled with comedic relief, glowing personalities, and radical seeds of self love."
+Women's Health wrote: "Hosts Ericka Hart and Ebony Donnley allow their listeners to take part in an intimate conversation, sprinkled with comedic relief, glowing personalities, and radical seeds of self love."

 In December 2022, Hinge hired Hart to offer advice on non-sexual forms of intimacy for asexual people.

 Personal life

-Hart identifies as queer and "nonbinary femme".
+Hart identifies as a queer nonbinary femme.
 She uses she/her and they/them pronouns.
 Hart is polyamorous.

-At age 29, Hart married Emily Humphrey, a 30-year-old health coach she first met while they were both serving in the Peace Corps in Ethiopia.
+At age 29, Hart married Emily Humphrey, a health coach she met while they were both serving in the Peace Corps in Ethiopia.
 Hart and Humphrey divorced a year and a half later.

-Hart currently lives with her partner, Ebony Donnley, and their dog, Baguette X, in Brooklyn, NY.
+Hart lives with her partner, Ebony Donnley, in Brooklyn, New York.
 Hart and Donnley met on Tinder.
-Donnley is a writer, audio engineer, and Hart's manager.
+Donnley is a writer and audio engineer, and Hart's manager.

 On February 14, 2023, Hart gave birth to their first child, East Francis Coltrane Hart-Donnley.